ENG517/Procedure/synks/p-magazine-images.md

 ## 2. Place your photo

-Use _File_ > _Place_ to select your image file, or paste the iamge onto the artboard, to the side of the page, and drag and drop the file onto the frame
+Use _File_ > _Place_ to select your image file, or paste the image onto the artboard, to the side of the page, and drag and drop the file onto the frame

 ## 3. Position and Scale
 - Use the **Selection Tool (v)** to move the image.